 - If nothing personal comes to mind, have an audio or video you can play that causes you to smile or laugh.

-What is your normal response to a crisis?
+What is your typical response to a crisis?
 Is it working for you, or should you consider the disruptive power of laughter?
 Have you considered the role that humor might play in addressing trauma?